November 2009 – Started trying to get pregnant.

 November 2015 – Met with RE, discussed our options, which was moving towards IVF.
 Taking November and December off of “trying,” and starting IVF January 2016.

 February 2016 – Pregnant for all of 6 weeks and then ended with a chemical pregnancy on February 18.
-This was our first failed IVF cycle that resulted in a miscarriage.
+This was our first failed IVF cycle.

 March 2016 – Met with our RE, going to be using Depo-Lupron to help suppress the endometriosis for 3 months and will begin a new round of IVF in July.